Our commitment to privacy

 Some of the third parties to whom we disclose your Personal Information (including Sensitive Information) may be located outside Australia.
 For example, we use some third party service providers that store personal data in overseas countries to deliver our services.
-These countries are United States of America and Hong Kong.
+These countries are United States of America and Singapore.

 7. How can you access the personal information that we hold about you?